idle-meerkat/sdevwiki-fork/STP-Configuration.md

 * To show port information:
 `$ mstpctl showport br0 sw1p5`

-# STP Limitations
+## NOTES
-* STP is configured by means of standard Linux command line tools (ip bridge, brctl).
+* STP is configured using standard Linux command line tools (ip bridge, brctl).
-* To enable RSTP requires user-level daemon mstpd which should be run in RSTP mode. `mstpctl` is a utility to configure mstpd. mstpd(mstpctl) is not a standard Linux utility.
+* RSTP requires a user-level daemon mstpd which should be run in RSTP mode. `mstpctl` is a utility to configure mstpd. mstpd(mstpctl) is not a standard Linux utility.